cchung2020/cpparsec/README.md

 # How do I install/compile it?

-[awaiting an upcoming cmake file, otherwise MSVC solution only]

-# How do I use it?

-See [examples folder](https://github.com/cchung2020/cpparsec/tree/master/cpparsec/examples) and [tests](https://github.com/cchung2020/cpparsec/tree/master/cpparsec/tests) for usage.

-If you're parsing characters and can use std::basic_string, add `include #cpparsec.h` at the top of your file.
+Currently the project is header only. `include cpparsec.h` for the base character/std::string specialized parsers.

 It's a header file which simply includes cpparsec_core.h and cpparsec_char.h.

 1. cpparsec_core.h: headers for parser combinators
 2. cpparsec_char.h: headers for char/std::string specializations

+# How do I use it?

+See [examples folder](https://github.com/cchung2020/cpparsec/tree/master/cpparsec/examples) and [tests](https://github.com/cchung2020/cpparsec/tree/master/cpparsec/tests) for usage.

 # To do:
 * Make error handling more efficient (!!)